jordandalley/threadfin-get-best-stream/README.md

-# "ffmpeg-wrapper.sh" wrapper for Threadfin
+# "ffmpeg-wrapper.sh"

-This script is a wrapper for threadfin that optimises the retrieval of highest quality live streams with caching for faster channel switching.
+This script is an ffmpeg wrapper for threadfin that optimises the retrieval of highest quality live streams with caching for faster channel switching.

 ## Introduction